Omega-Numworks/Omega-Guide/_pages/en_US/get-started.md

 {% include toc title="Table of Contents" %}

-Before starting this guide, you need to understand some words you will see in this guide.
+Before starting this guide, you need to a few but mantatory things.

 #### Definitions